eltociear/website/source-materials/framework-outline-revisions/tier-2/cognitive-sovereignty-accord/20-grok-revision.md

 * **Reciprocity & Right Relationship:** Any benefit derived from traditional knowledge or consciousness exploration must flow back to the source communities and contribute to the well-being of the whole.
 * **Equitable Access:** Benefits from **consciousness technologies**, including therapeutic and research outcomes, must be accessible to Global South communities, neurodivergent individuals, and other marginalized groups to prevent perpetuation of structural inequalities.

-## 2. The Four Pillars of the Sanctuary Accord
+## 2. The Four Pillars of the Cognitive Sovereignty Accord

 ### Pillar I: Governance & Ethical Oversight